 Three common elements found in a PRA approach are:

-- \ individual responsibility and judgement exercised by facilitators, with selfcritical awareness - \ a commitment to equity (especially the excluded, deprived, women..) - \ recognition and celebration of diversity
+- responsibility.
+Individual responsibility and judgement exercised by facilitators, with self-critical awareness, embracing error. - equity and empowerment.
+A commitment to equity. empowering those who are marginalised, excluded, and deprived, often especially women. - diversity.
+Recognition and celebration of diversity